takielias/tablar/README.md

 ## Usage

 To use the blade template provided by this package, just create a new blade file and extend the layout with @extends('tablar::page').
-The template yields the following main sections:
+You may use the following code snippet:

 ```shell
 @extends('tablar::page')